Curriculum Overview

 • Storytelling forms a key part in our teaching- classes will bring stories to life through sensory activities in props to ensure books are meaningful and engaging for our learners

-• We have dedicated reading/ book corner in each classroom where diverse books are readily available (in the form of continuous provision in EYFS & KS1)
+• We have dedicated reading/ book corner in each classroom where diverse books are readily available (in the form of continuous provision in Explorer classes - EYFS & KS1)

-• We have two school libraries which are currently being redesigned.
-They contain a range of high-quality texts based on recommended texts from Books for Topics.
+• We have two school libraries which contain a range of high-quality texts based on recommended texts from Books for Topics.
 Our libraries are organised to have a primary and secondary section to ensure books pupils are accessing are age appropriate and engaging

-• We have an annual school Book Fair and always celebrate World Book Day
+• We celebrate World Book Day every year

 • Books are sent home with children and updated regularly, along with access to eBook access, to promote reading both at school and home